thanos-io/thanos/docs/components/compact.md

                                 consistency-delay and 48h0m0s will be removed.
       --data-dir="./data"       Data directory in which to cache blocks and process compactions.
+      --deduplication.func=     Experimental.
+Deduplication algorithm for
+                                merging overlapping blocks.
+Possible values are:
+                                "", "penalty".
+If no value is specified, the default compact deduplication merger is used,
+                                which performs 1:1 deduplication for samples.
+                                When set to penalty, penalty based deduplication algorithm will be used.
+At least one replica label has to be set via
+                                --deduplication.replica-label flag.
+      --deduplication.replica-label=DEDUPLICATION.REPLICA-LABEL ...
+                                Label to treat as a replica indicator of blocks that can be deduplicated (repeated flag).
+This will merge multiple replica blocks into one.
+                                This process is irreversible.Experimental.
+When
+                                one or more labels are set, compactor will ignore the given labels so that vertical compaction can merge the blocks.Please note that by default this uses a NAIVE algorithm for merging which works well for deduplication of blocks with **precisely the same samples** like produced by Receiver replication.If you need a different deduplication algorithm (e.g one that
+                                works well with Prometheus replicas), please set it via --deduplication.func.
       --delete-delay=48h        Time before a block marked for deletion is deleted from bucket.
 If delete-delay is non zero, blocks will be marked for deletion and